smilofoundation/go-smilo/readme.md

 | `puppeth`    | a CLI wizard that aids in creating a new Smilo network. |

-### Full node on the main Smilo network
+### Full node on the main Smilo SPoRT network

-By far the most common scenario is people wanting to simply interact with the Smilo network: create accounts; transfer funds; deploy and interact with contracts.
+By far the most common scenario is people wanting to simply interact with the Smilo Proof of Resource and Time (SPoRT) network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
 To do so:

 ```
-$ geth console
+$ geth --sport console
 ```

 This command will: